Here's The Email Apple CEO Tim Cook Just Sent About Hurricane Harvey

-Apple CEO TIm Cook addressed the effects of Hurricane Harvey in an email to employees on Wednesday afternoon and said that the company had helped raise more than $3 million for relief efforts.
+Apple CEO Tim Cook addressed the effects of Hurricane Harvey in an email to employees on Wednesday afternoon and said that the company had helped raise more than $3 million for relief efforts.

 "Because Texas is home to more than 8,700 of our coworkers, the storm’s impact is felt by all of us," he wrote in a message obtained by BuzzFeed News, adding that the iPhone maker has a global crisis management team on the ground that is helping to move some employees and their families.

 Cook noted that he was in Austin last week, a day before Harvey hit the Texas shore, and asked the employees donate food and supplies at Apple's Austin campus.
 Apple also allowed customers to donate to the American Red Cross through its App Store, with the company matching employee donations two-for-one.
-So far Apple users have raised more than $1 million dollars, while the company has pledged $2 million.
+So far Apple users have raised more than $1 million, while the company has pledged $2 million.

 Another technology leader, Facebook, took a different approach in soliciting donations from users for Hurricane Harvey, routing donations made through the social networking platform to the Center for Disaster Philanthropy, a lesser-known organization that BuzzFeed News examined on Tuesday.
 Facebook had previously partnered with the American Red Cross for disaster fundraising efforts.